101arrowz/FileConvert/README.md

-#TWEAKING
+# Tweaking

 If you want to fiddle with the code, open the application in Automator.
 (P.S.
 Extremely sorry I forgot to add comments!
 The shell script is pretty straightforward but the Python code is a mess.)

-#UNINSTALLATION
+# Uninstallation

 Paste the following into Terminal:

-rm -r /Applications/FileConvert.app && rm -r /Applications/.CloudConvertFiles | true
+`rm -r /Applications/FileConvert.app && rm -r /Applications/.CloudConvertFiles | true`